About Swim England Artistic Swimming National Age Group Championships 2022July 1, 2019

 - The Team competition features between four and eight swimmers.

 The top athletes will often aim for the ‘clean sweep’ of golds over Solo, Duet and Team for their age group.

-- Read reports and view results from the 2019 event on our news pages.
+- View results from the 2021 virtual competitions on our news pages.

 What is the format of the competition?

 While there are time limits on the solo, duet and team routines, there are no required elements which swimmers must perform.

 Routines will be judged based on three degrees of Technical Merit (Execution, Synchronicity, Difficulty) and three degrees of Artistic Impression (Choreography, Interpretation, Presentation).